Silent Insight Meditation retreats at beautiful Anglin Lake, with Jeanne Corrigal

 - Swimming and basic canoe skills are needed.

 These retreats are led by Jeanne Corrigal, Guiding Teacher with the Saskatoon Insight Meditation Community.
-A graduate of Spirit Rock’s Community Dharma Leader Program, Jeanne is currently a participant in the 2017-2021 IMS teacher training program.
-Jeanne has practiced Insight Meditation for 21 years, is a certified Mindfulness Based Stress Reduction (MBSR) teacher and Life Skills Coach.
+A graduate of Spirit Rock’s Community Dharma Leader Program, and of IMS teacher training program.
+Jeanne has practiced Insight Meditation for 22 years, is a certified Mindfulness Based Stress Reduction (MBSR) teacher and Life Skills Coach.
 Jeanne is Métis and one of her first teachers in loving presence was Cree Elder Jim Settee.
 She is a long-time canoeist.